Lang Lang

 Lang Lang lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the estimated population for the Lang Lang statistical area (Lv2) is around 2,653, reflecting an increase of 97 people since the 2021 Census.
-This increase represents a growth rate of 3.8%, with the 2021 Census reporting a population of 2,556.
-AreaSearch estimated this population based on resident data from June 2024's ERP release by the ABS and additional validated new addresses since the Census date.
-This results in a population density ratio of 28 persons per square kilometer.
-Over the past decade, Lang Lang has shown resilient growth with a compound annual growth rate of 5.2%, outperforming metropolitan areas.
-Interstate migration contributed approximately 77.0% to overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the estimated population of Lang Lang as of February 2026 is approximately 2714.
+This figure reflects an increase of 158 people since the 2021 Census, which reported a population of 2556.
+The change was inferred from AreaSearch's estimate of 2636 residents following examination of ABS ERP data released in June 2024 and additional validation of 35 new addresses post-Census date.
+This results in a density ratio of 28 persons per square kilometer, indicating ample space per person.
+Over the past decade, Lang Lang has shown resilient growth with a compound annual growth rate of 5.2%, outperforming Greater Melbourne.
+Interstate migration contributed approximately 77% to overall population gains during recent periods, though all factors including natural growth and overseas migration were positive.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used, adjusted employing weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-By 2041, Lang Lang (SA2) is projected to grow by 1,835 persons, reflecting an 84.3% increase over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made through weighted aggregation at SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these trends, Lang Lang is predicted to experience exceptional growth, placing it in the top 10% of Australia's non-metropolitan areas.
+By 2041, the suburb is expected to grow by approximately 1853 persons, reflecting an overall gain of 80.8%.

 Frequently Asked Questions - Population